sakaki-/archlinux-on-b3/README.md

 ## Connecting to the B3

-Once booted, you can log into the B3 from any other machine on your subnet (the root password is **root**).
-Issue:
+Once booted, you can log into the B3 as follows.

+First, connect your client PC (or Mac etc.) to the **lan** Ethernet port of your B3 (you can use a regular Ethernet cable for this, the B3's ports are autosensing).
+Alternatively, if you have a WiFi enabled B3, you can connect to the "b3" WiFi network which should now be visible (the passphrase is **changeme**).

+Then, on your client PC, issue:
 ```
-$ ssh root@192.168.1.129
+$ ssh root@archb3
-The authenticity of host '192.168.1.129 (192.168.1.129)' can't be established.
+The authenticity of host 'archb3 (192.168.50.1)' can't be established.
-ED25519 key fingerprint is 30:04:59:a6:cf:e6:bb:c2:ea:53:53:b3:2a:fa:88:d2.
+ED25519 key fingerprint is 0c:b5:1c:66:19:8a:dc:81:0e:dc:1c:f5:25:57:7e:66.
 Are you sure you want to continue connecting (yes/no)? <type yes and press Enter>
-Warning: Permanently added '192.168.1.129' (ED25519) to the list of known hosts.
+Warning: Permanently added 'archb3,192.168.50.1' (ED25519) to the list of known hosts.
-root@192.168.1.129's password: <type root and press Enter>
+Password: <type root and press Enter>
 [root@archb3 ~]#
 ```
 and you're in!
-(If you get `connection refused`, simply wait a few seconds longer, then try again.)
-Obviously, substitute the correct network address for your B3 in the command above (if you changed it in `/install/wan`, earlier).
-Note that you may receive a different fingerprint type, depending on what your `ssh` client supports.
+You may receive a different fingerprint type, depending on what your `ssh` client supports.
 Also, please note that as of version 1.1.0, the `ssh` host keys are generated on first boot (for security), and so the fingerprint you get will be different from that shown above.

-> **Important:** if you have changed the settings in `/install/wan`, and are unable to log in the first time (even though your B3 appears to have booted OK), try powering off your B3 (hold down the rear button for about 5 seconds, and wait for the front LED to turn off).
-Then, boot from the USB (with the rear button held down) one further time.
-You should find that your changed settings have now been accepted, and you can `ssh` in successfully.
-(Incidentally, the race condition that caused this issue has been addressed as of release 1.1.1.)
+> If you have trouble with `ssh root@archb3`, you can also try using `ssh root@192.168.50.1` instead.

 If you have previously connected to a *different* machine with the *same* IP address as your B3 via `ssh` from the client PC, you may need to delete its host fingerprint (from `~/.ssh/known_hosts` on the PC) before `ssh` will allow you to connect.

+> Incidentally, you should also be able to browse the web etc. from your client (assuming that you connected the B3's `wan` port prior to boot), because the image has a forwarding `shorewall` firewall setup, as of version 1.2.0.

 ## Using Arch Linux